 2. Increasing Electrolyte Intake

-Increasing the intake of electrolytes to 2000 mg per day will help to keep up the potassium level with the raising blood volume.
+Increasing the intake of electrolytes to 2000 mg per day will help to keep up the potassium level with the rising blood volume.

 3. Oral Potassium Supplements

 Oral potassium replacement therapy will be enough to treat mild or moderate hypokalemia (2.5 to 3.5 millimoles per liter).
 Potassium supplements are available in different forms like capsules, tablets, powder, and liquid.
-Oral potassium is absorbed quickly.
+The body absorbs oral potassium quickly.
 The dosage depends upon the requirement.

 If the potassium level is less than 2.5 millimoles per liter, more aggressive treatment like intravenous administration of potassium is needed.
 Potassium can be highly irritating to the veins.
 Hence, the procedure is usually done under close supervision to avoid heart irritation.